E min and `Never’

 So, Z = (950,000 – 1,890,000) / (189,000) = -4.97

-We’re 5 standard deviations from the mean.
+We’re 5 standard deviations below the mean.

 My Z calculator2 shows … 0.0 probability.

-Let’s try another Z calculator … oh, 3.4 x 10-7 …
+Let’s try another Z calculator … oh, 3.4 x 10^-7 …

-One in 3 million of these 24F-V3 beams will have an actual Ex of (less than) 950,000 psi.
+One in 3 million of these 24F-V3 beams will have an actual E of (less than) 950,000 psi.

 Almost `never’.

-I have often wondered what this beam, or board, would `look like’?
 Let’s do something similar for sawn lumber.
 Let’s do visually graded Douglas fir No. 2 … NDS Supp Table 4A gives E = 1,600,000 psi.
 This is an apparent E. So, per NDS App D, E true = 1,600,000 x 1.03 = 1,650,000 psi.
 Then to E05 … 1,650,000 [1 – 1.645 (0.25)] = 970,000 psi … noting the high COVE of 0.25, from NDS App F.

 Then we divide by 1.66 … getting Emin = 585,000 psi … yeah, agrees with Supp Table 4A.
 Let’s calc the standard deviation … σ = 0.25 x 1,650,000 = 412,000 psi.
 Now for Z …